mitbailey/SpillUtility/README.md

-# Directory Backup Utility
+# Directory Spill Utility
-Recursively copies a directory, generating an identical directory whose name is appended with the date and time.
+Moves the contents of each directory in the current directory to the current directory.

 The utility is intended for use on Windows or Linux.